 |Is it safe to use unlicensed sportsbooks?||We recommend the use of licensed sportsbooks|

 Is Online Sports Betting Legal in Mexico?

-Yes.
-Sports betting, generally, is legal in Mexico.
-In theory, the industry is wholly regulated and subject to a licensing system.
-In practice, however, that’s not how things plays out online.
+Sports betting is legal in Mexico.
+In theory, the industry is wholly regulated and subject to a licensing system that includes both online and in-person, retail operators.

 The Ministry of Internal Affairs has the authority to regulate the industry, according to Cesar Morales Galan of Deloitte Mexico, but it has not taken a terribly proactive approach to doing so.